lethang7794/aws-explorer/README.md

 > [!NOTE]
 > AWS Explorer is not an official AWS product.
 For the most current and comprehensive list of services, always refer to [AWS Documentation](https://docs.aws.amazon.com/).

+## Roadmap

+- [ ] Show services resources in detail page.
+- [ ] Add CICD pipeline to crawl AWS docs every week.
+- [ ] Support update AWS architecture icons from CICD.

 ## License

 [MIT License](./LICENSE)

 ## Credits

-Inspired by the needs of the AWS developer community.
+Inspired by the needs of the AWS developer community:

 - [MKAbuMattar/aws-react-icons](https://github.com/MKAbuMattar/aws-react-icons) for source code to process the AWS Architecture Icons packages.
 - [AWS architecture icons](https://aws.amazon.com/architecture/icons/) for the icons.